dev-sys-do/sealci/scheduler/README.md

 ### lib.rs

-This file defines the modules that are publicly available / can be imported outside this package.
+This file defines the modules that are publicly available / can be imported this package.
 They can be called using `use scheduler::...`, "scheduler" being the name of our crate.

-This file exists because the integration tests in `tests/` need to launch a mock instance of the scheduler server.
+The `interfaces` and `proto` modules can be imported outside the crate because they are needed in the integration tests in `tests/` to launch a mock instance of the scheduler server.

 ### src/proto/